The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: Sobolev inequalities, volume and hyperbolicity of ends

-The second part of Theorem \ref{th_hypends} states that every end of $M$ is $\ p$-hyperbolic.
-In the special case $p=2$ this conclusion is (essentially) due to Cao-Shen-Zhu, \cite{CSZ-MRL}, and Li-Wang, \cite{LW-MRL}; see also \cite{PRS-Progress}.
-Our proof, which we seems to be conceptually clearer even in the case $p=2$, is essentially based on the observation that if the $L^{q,p}$ Sobolev inequality (\ref{lqp-sobolev}) holds on $M$ then $M$ is necessarily $p$-hyperbolic.
-Indeed, if $\Omega$ is any compact domain then, for every $\varphi\in C_{c}^{\infty}\left( M\right) $ satisfying $\varphi\geq1$ on $\Omega$ it holds
+We next prove that if an $L^{q,p}$-Sobolev inequality holds in the complement of a compact set of a complete Riemannian manifold, then each end is $p$-hyperbolic.
+The result is known for $p=2$ \cite{CSZ-MRL,LW-MRL,PRS-Progress}.
+The proof we give here is new and is based on the observation that if the $L^{q,p}$ Sobolev inequality (\ref{lqp-sobolev}) holds on $M$ then $M$ is necessarily $p$-hyperbolic.
+Indeed, if $\Omega$ is any compact domain then, for every $\varphi\in C_{c}^{\infty}(M) $ satisfying $\varphi\geq1$ on $\Omega$ it holds

 proving that